nus-cs2113-AY2223S2/tp/docs/DeveloperGuide.md

 - stores the number of times the user plans to prepare each recipe as `Integer`
 - allows users to add single or multiple recipes from the weekly plan
 - allows users to delete single, multiple, or all recipes from the weekly plan
+- allows users to see all ingredients for the week

 How the `WeeklyPlan` component works: